janiejestemja/cipherleaf_precursor/README.md

 Things may break, shift or sparkle unecpectedly, but it's alive and growing...
 Cipherleaf was planted, watered, and grown from scratch, with way too many late nights, cozy bugs, and a little help from a rubber duck.

+Because of the way the encryption keys are derived by the passphrase, as well as the AES mode implemented this software is not safe to use for real world usage - it's just a neat proof of concept.

 ## License
 ---
 [MIT]